Vegan

 A

-vegetable" soy
+"green vegetable" soy

-bean, Served
+bean, Served either in

-pod or
+the pod or shelled.

 The

-word edamame
+word edamame means

-means "Beans on
+"Beans on

 Branches'